soham1334/RouteMaster-App-Algo-/README.md

 ---

-## ⚙️ Ingestor
+### ⚙️ Ingestor

-The Ingestor is the core orchestration engine of the SDK.
+The **Ingestor** is the core orchestration engine of the SDK.
 It takes a source plugin and a destination plugin and executes the ingestion pipeline:

-1. It initializes and uses the source plugin to fetch the data.
+1. Initializes and uses the source plugin to fetch the data
-2. Optionally, it can apply a transformation or processing step.
+2. Optionally applies a transformation or processing step
-3. It then sends the fetched/processed data to the destination plugin.
+3. Sends the fetched/processed data to the destination plugin

 This component is designed to be lightweight, modular, and reusable.
 Each Ingestor instance handles a single run of a job, making it highly testable and predictable.
 It’s the "worker" that does the actual work of pulling and pushing data.

 ---

-## 🌐 Source Plugin
+### 🌐 Source Plugin

-A Source Plugin is a module that knows how to fetch data from a specific type of source.
-In your SDK, there are multiple types of source plugins planned:
+A **Source Plugin** is a module that knows how to fetch data from a specific type of source.
+The SDK supports several types of source plugins:

-- Web Source Plugin: Crawls web pages via sitemaps or recursive links.
+- **Web Source Plugin:** Crawls web pages via sitemaps or recursive links
-- Git Source Plugin: Fetches data from version control systems like Git.
+- **Git Source Plugin:** Fetches data from version control systems like Git
-- Cloud Storage Plugin: Pulls files from providers like Google Drive or AWS S3.
+- **Cloud Storage Plugin:** Pulls files from providers like Google Drive or AWS S3

-Each plugin implements a common interface, ensuring consistency regardless of the data source.
-They encapsulate all the logic for authentication, discovery, and retrieval of data, abstracting away the complexity from the rest of the system.
+Each plugin implements a common interface to ensure consistency, regardless of data source.
+They encapsulate logic for authentication, discovery, and data retrieval, abstracting away the complexity from the core system.

 ---

-## 📤 Destination Plugin
+### 📤 Destination Plugin

-The Destination Plugin is responsible for sending data to the target endpoint.
-In your SDK’s initial scope, this will likely include:
+The **Destination Plugin** is responsible for sending data to a configured target endpoint.
+Initially, the SDK will support:

-- A generic API endpoint that accepts HTTP POST requests
+- A **generic API endpoint** that accepts HTTP POST requests
-- Support for authentication, like tokens or API keys
+- **Authentication mechanisms**, such as tokens or API keys
-- Optional batching to improve performance or reduce network usage
+- **Batching** capabilities to improve throughput and reduce network overhead

-Like the source plugins, destination plugins follow a consistent interface, making them easily replaceable or extendable.
-For example, in the future, you could add a database writer, a file exporter, or even a messaging queue plugin.
+Destination plugins follow a uniform interface, making them easy to replace or extend.
+In the future, additional destinations like databases, cloud functions, or message queues can be supported.

 ---

 ## 2. 🧰 Low-Level Architecture